flet-dev/website/docs/guides/python/colors.md

 #### Color palettes

 Originally created by Material Design in 2014, color palettes are comprised of colors designed to work together harmoniously.
-There are 21 color swatches (groups), that consist of different shades of a certain color, with a total of N colors.
+There are 21 color swatches (groups), that consist of different shades of a certain color.

-There 16 color palettes that have 9 shades and 4 accent shades each, 3 palettes that have 9 shades each and also Black (N shades) and White (N shades) palettes for which shade is defined by their transparency.
+There are 16 color palettes that have 9 shades and 4 accent shades each, 3 palettes that have 9 shades each and also Black (N shades) and White (N shades) palettes for which shade is defined by their transparency.
 [picture]

 Palette colors can be used for setting individual controls color property or as a seed color for generating Theme colors.